bonfire-networks/bonfire-app/docs/ARCHITECTURE.md

 Contexts are were we put any core logic.
 A context often is circumscribed to providing logic for a particular object type (e. g. `Bonfire.Posts` implements `Bonfire.Data.Social.Post`).

 All Bonfire objects use an ULID as their primary key.
-We use the `Needle` library (with extra logic in `Bonfire.Common.Needle`) to reference any object by its primary key without knowing what type it is beforehand.
+We use the `Needle` library (with extra logic in `Bonfire.Common.Needles`) to reference any object by its primary key without knowing what type it is beforehand.
 This is very useful as it allows for example following or liking many different types of objects (as opposed to say only a user or a post) and this approach allows us to store the context of the like/follow by only storing its primary key (see `Bonfire.Data.Social.Follow`) for an example.

 Context modules usually have `one/2`, `many/2`, and `many_paginated/1` functions for fetching objects, which in turn call a `query/2` function.
 These take a keyword list as filters (and an optional `opts` argument) allowing objects to be fetched by arbitrary criteria.